 Our pet’s metabolism is not designed to consume food that is over processed, cereal and carbohydrate-based and contains a variety of additives, preservatives, flavourants and colourants.
 The highest quality of nourishment comes from whole natural and enzyme-active foods that are not refined, processed, cooked or laden with preservatives, especially organic foods.
 Nutrition is arguably the most important factor in maintaining health, longevity and wellbeing for both human and pet alike.

-By Paul Jacobson, owner of Vondis Holistic Pet Nutrition.
+By Paul Jacobson, owner of Vondis Holistic Pet Care.